FREQUENTLY ASKED QUESTIONS

 We are a new company and are working on helping clients with smaller funds to make a difference with their investment – we will shortly be providing more help and advice on our website for people who may not yet have hundreds or thousands of pounds to invest but still want to make a difference.

-How much difference will investing with The Path really make?
+How much difference will investing with Path Financial really make?

 Never underestimate the power one individual can make.
 Even alone, making the move to impact investment can have 27x the effect compared to all of your other environmental commitments*.